Whether you’re training for a triathlon or simply looking to clear your mind with a peaceful swim surrounded by...

 Those with an interest in history will enjoy a walking holiday in York, where you can stroll its ancient walls, uncover its Viking past and find Roman roots at every corner.
 With an array of historical attractions, there are lots of things to see and interesting places to stop.

 Wander through medieval, winding streets discovering fascinating attractions, such as York Minster Cathedral, the JORVIK Viking Centre, York Dungeon, and Castle Museum, which is an award-winning museum home to a variety of events throughout the year.
 Choose this destination for the ideal ramble through time before grabbing a bite to eat and unwinding in one of the many cafés and restaurants in the area.

-If you’re looking for a peaceful walking holiday with a backdrop of huge, tranquil lakes, the Lake District National Park is a great choice.
-The whole of the Lake District is incredibly scenic so you can’t really go wrong- but if you’re looking for a particularly beautiful place to go, we recommend including Buttermere.
+If you’re looking for a peaceful place to go walking with a backdrop of huge, tranquil lakes, the Lake District National Park is a great choice.
+The whole of the Lake District is incredibly scenic so you can’t really go wrong – but if you’re looking for a particularly beautiful place to go, we recommend including Buttermere.

 If you are a bit of a foodie, Cheddar in Somerset is a fantastic choice for a walking holiday.
 The limestone cliffs at Cheddar Gorge offer spectacular views to take in whilst you are walking, and there are all sorts of local attractions to punctuate your holiday.
 The National Trust’s Cheddar Gorge Walk provides a circular walking route around Cheddar Gorge.

 Visit the caves and see where the cave-aged cheese is matured- and make sure you visit the local shops so you can treat yourself to cheese, cider, or other delicious food and drink from local suppliers.